Easy Language: What is it and why is it important?

-The difference between these two sentences may seem small, but the second wording can be much more understandable and accessible to many people.
+The difference between these two sentences may seem small, but the second wording can be much easier to understand and more accessible to many people.

 Why?
-The second sentence becomes easier to understand by directly addressing the recipient and concretizing public transportation.
+The second sentence becomes easier to understand by directly addressing the recipient and specifying public transportation.
 Also, because it is a clear instruction, the sentence becomes simpler.

 The most important target groups for easy-to-understand language include people with learning difficulties or low language skills.
 But people who have difficulty with complex texts or are confronted with a lot of information in everyday life also benefit from Easy Language.